-The new Stavros Niarchos Foundation Emergency Department at Mount Sinai Queens is a state-of-the-art facility that provides expert care to adults and children.
-The new Emergency Department is located at the corner of Crescent Street and 30th Road, Astoria.
+The Stavros Niarchos Foundation Emergency Department at Mount Sinai Queens is a state-of-the-art facility that provides expert care to adults and children.
+The new Emergency Department is located at the corner of Crescent Street and 30th Road in Astoria.
 At five times the size of our previous emergency room, we are equipped to handle a wide range of health concerns for patients of all ages including infants, children, and adults around the clock, for cardiac and respiratory emergencies, abdominal pain, orthopedic injuries, infections, and any issue requiring emergency care, using the latest advances in emergency medicine.

 We now have medical and surgical capabilities that were previously only available in Manhattan, yet we still maintain the comfort and familiarity of a hospital dedicated to your health, the health of your children, and the health of all of our neighbors.
-We know that visiting any emergency facility is stressful for patients and families, so we do everything in our power to ease your concerns, manage patients’ pain, and provide comfort while we diagnose and treat the emergency.
-Free WiFi service is available throughout the Emergency Department, and individual televisions are at all bedsides.
+We know that visiting any emergency facility is stressful for patients and families, so we do everything in our power to ease your concerns, manage your pain, and provide comfort while we diagnose and treat the emergency in a comfortable environment.
+Free WiFi service is available throughout the Emergency Department and individual televisions are at all bedsides.
 Family members may wait in our spacious, comfortable waiting room, while children can play in a special child-friendly waiting room.

 Why Mount Sinai Queens for Emergency Care?

 With the opening of the Stavros Niarchos Emergency Department in 2016, Mount Sinai Queens has put all the elements in place to ensure high-quality, safe, compassionate care:

 - New cutting-edge Emergency Department features the latest technology and medical services.